npeleg/brain_freeze/docs/usage.rst

 functions from a specific folder, subscribes them to the message queue so that snapshots are sent to them and processed.

-It is easy to add a parser of your choice - follow the instructions in the documentation. # TODO link
+It is easy to add a parser of your choice - go to :ref:`parsers` page.

 To run a specific parser on a "raw" snapshot and see the parsed result (here we are running the pose parser):